KscSDK/terraform-provider-ksyun-bak/website/docs/r/ks3_bucket.html.markdown

 The following arguments are supported:

-* `bucket` - (Optional, Forces new resource) The name of the bucket.
+* `bucket` - (Required) The name of the bucket.
 If omitted, Terraform will assign a random, unique name.
 * `acl` - (Optional) The canned ACL to apply.
 Defaults to "private".
 * `cors_rule` - (Optional) A rule of Cross-Origin Resource Sharing.
     * `allowed_header` - (Optional) Specifies which headers are allowed.